AI For Pediatric Cough Calls

 210 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$132 average net revenue per visit Average revenue per converted booking, job, consult, or appointment.
+$132 average net revenue per visit Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with pediatric call logs, abandoned-call rate, respiratory-season mix, after-hours mix, visit-intent share, asthma-plan escalation rules, payer mix, staffing coverage, and actual net revenue per visit.